scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 Example: Exploring bodies in motion
 -----------------------------------

-What follows is a narrated example of how MONTE can be used, in this case interactively, to explore astrodynamic relationships.
+The following is a narrated example that uses MONTE interactively to explore astrodynamic relationships.
 Generally, MONTE is scripted or assembled into custom applications that solve complex end-user problems.
 However, it is also useful as an off-the-cuff exploratory tool as we will see below.
-The reader is encouraged to walk through the example herself if she has access to MONTE.
-If not, hopefully the example itself will give a sense for what working with the MONTE library is like.
+You are encouraged to walk through the example yourself if you have access to MONTE.
+If not, hopefully the example itself gives a sense of the MONTE library experience.

-Examples are always more fun when you have a concrete goal you're working toward.
+Examples are always more fun when you have a concrete goal you are working toward.
 For this example, we will explore the Voyager 2 trajectory.
 We will identify the time and distance of the Uranus planetary encounter, and also find the time periods where Voyager 2 was in solar conjunction.
-Along the way we will pause occasionally to highlight various aspects of MONTEs core systems.
+Along the way we will pause occasionally to highlight various aspects of MONTE's core systems.
 Also, if our exploration happens to turn up anything interesting (it will), we will take some time to investigate what we find.